matthewbdwyer/tipc/README.md

 Generic Options:

   --help                 - Display available options (--help-hidden for more) --help-list            - Display list of available options (--help-list-hidden for more) --version              - Display the version of this program

 tipc Options:
 Options for controlling the TIP compilation process.

-  --asm           - emit human-readable LLVM assembly language instead of LLVM bitcode --do            - disable bitcode optimization --log=<logfile> - log all messages to logfile (enables --verbose) --pp            - pretty print
+  --asm                  - emit human-readable LLVM assembly language instead of LLVM Bitcode --da=<ast output file> - dump the ast to a file in the dot syntax --do                   - disable bitcode optimization --log=<logfile>        - log all messages to logfile (enables --verbose) --pp                   - pretty print
   --ps                   - print symbols
   --pt                   - print symbols with types (supercedes --ps) --verbose              - enable log messages
 ```
 By default it will accept a `.tip` file, parse it, perform a series of semantic analyses to determine if it is a legal TIP program, generate LLVM bitcode, and emit a `.bc` file which is a binary encoding of the bitcodes.
 You can see a human readable version of the bitcodes by running `llvm-dis` on the `.bc` file.